Religion and Common Sense

 .

-Religious authorities promote the idea that they have the answer to this mystery.
-The indoctrination begins when the seeker wants to know the answer.
-When you make inquiries into a Christian group, they will offer you religious literature, which contains all the answers you seek.
+Religious authorities promote the idea that they have the answer to the mystery of Being.
+The game begins when the seeker wants to know the answer.
+When you make inquiries into a Christian group, they will offer you Bible based religious literature, which contains all the answers you seek.
 You may talk for a while before you take the material home and begin reading.
-If you read with an open mind you will notice the narrative contains troubling passages called contradictions.
-If you are an intelligent and logical person, you may think to yourself, "This makes no sense."
-Now you must decide to dismiss the stories as fiction or, accept them on faith.
-This is where your desire to know may overcome reason – reason being a progression of thought based on common sense, intelligence and prior experience - whereas faith is based solely on blind trust.
-If you decide to accept Genesis on faith alone, your imagination and desire will make these stories appear true!
+If you read with an open mind you will soon notice the narrative contains passages, which make you think to yourself, "This makes no sense."
+You must decide to question the literature or accept it on faith.
+The Bible cult has a large following because it is easy for symbol-minded folks to believe in Bible stories than to question them.
+After all, the Bible is the product of centuries of research by professional historians and religious scholars.
+Who am I to question the authorities?

-Religion and Entheogens
+Entheogens

 The hostile attitude of international lawmakers toward mood-altering drugs is largely the result of decades of U.S. anti-drug propaganda.
 After 1914, with the passage of the Harrison Narcotics Act, congress began to dismantle a long standing, rational policy of regulation, taxation and treatment and replace it with one of zero tolerance.
 We now have a budget busting, unwinable war filled with drug gang violence, police corruption and loss of privacy that benefits only drug war politicians, cops, prison builders and black market entrepreneurs.